Controversies surrounding the Islamic Revolutionary Guard Corps: Alleged involvement in the Iraq War

+Role in Iranian politics

+According to the Telegraph, following Iran's threats to attack Israel after blaming it for the assassination of Ismail Haniyeh in July 2024, newly inaugurated Iranian president Masoud Pezeshkian clashed with the IRGC who pushed for a direct strike on Israeli cities including Tel Aviv, while he himself advocated for targeting Israeli bases in neighboring countries to avoid escalating into full-scale war.
+According to a presidential aide, the IRGC's push for aggressive action against Israel was primarily aimed at undermining President Pezeshkian's presidency, rather than addressing IRGC's humiliation from the assassination of Haniyeh, which may have been carried out by a pre-planted bomb in an IRGC-run guesthouse.

 Labeling by the United States as a "terrorist organization"

 On October 25, 2007, the United States labeled the Islamic Revolutionary Guard Corps and the Ministry of Defense and Armed Forces Logistics (MODAFL) as "terrorist organizations" with the Kyl–Lieberman Amendment.
 The Iranian Parliament responded by approving a nonbinding resolution labeling the CIA and the U.S. Army "terrorist organizations".
 The resolution cited U.S. involvement in dropping nuclear bombs in Japan in World War II, using depleted uranium munitions in the Balkans, bombing and killing Iraqi civilians, and torturing terror suspects in prisons, among others.

-When Voice of America, the official external radio and television broadcasting service of the United States federal government, asked if the IRGC is supplying weapons to the Taliban, the current president of Iran, Mahmoud Ahmadinejad, laughed and said the US did not want Iran to be friends with Afghanistan.
+When Voice of America, the official external radio and television broadcasting service of the United States federal government, asked if the IRGC is supplying weapons to the Taliban, Mahmoud Ahmadinejad, then president of Iran, laughed and said the US did not want Iran to be friends with Afghanistan.
 "What is the reason they are saying such things?" asked Ahmadinejad.